yaredow/Omnifood/README.md

 - A sign-up section with a pricing table and a form.
 - A footer section with social media links and a back-to-top button.

-## Demo

-You can view the live demo of the website here: https://omnifood-project.netlify.app/

 ## Installation